aykka/tora-game/README.md

 - ~~Jump only from the surface~~
 - Smooth jump implementation
 - Add platforms
-- Make Tota interact with platforms
+- Make Tora interact with platforms
 - ~~Add Tora image~~